ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 This book attempt to refresh the basics and provide a clear picture for beginners to start with.
 Concentrate more on evolution, trying to explain them.

-## What is the Object Oriented Programming?
+## What is Object Oriented Programming?

 Just refer to what Wikipedia has to say...